-An Accountable Care Organization (ACO) is a formal group of physicians, hospitals, and other care providers that voluntarily work together to deliver high-quality coordinated care to Medicare beneficiaries.
+An Accountable Care Organization (ACO) is a formal group of physicians, hospitals, or other care providers that voluntarily work together to deliver high-quality coordinated care to Medicare beneficiaries.
 The goal of an ACO is to provide affordable care through reducing or eliminating unnecessary duplication of tests or services, lowering the risk of medical errors.
 For each ACO, there is a defined patient population, primarily composed of Medicare beneficiaries, for which it is held accountable in terms of care cost, gross savings, and quality.